Drew8521/musick-app/README.md

 # musick-app
-An app that displays popular artists and their songs
+An app that displays popular artists and their songs.
+It runs on google app engine and keeps track of:

+  * Songs
+  * Artists
+  * Albums